Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Preliminaries: tools from the plethystic programme

 The refined Hilbert series for a given theory can be generically expanded as Taylor series in $t$ such that the coefficients are sum of the characters of representations of global symmetry of the theory.
 In general, given a global symmetry of rank $r$, the refined Hilbert series can be expanded as:

 where each of $f_1,\ldots,f_r$ and $\eta$ can be some polynomial function in variables $n_1,\ldots, n_r$.
-The notation $\chi_{\left[f_1,\cdots,f_r\right]}$ is the character of the irrep of the global symmetry whose highest weight is $f_1 \Lambda_1+\ldots + f_r \Lambda_r$ with $f_i$ as the Dynkin labels.
+The notation $\chi_{\left[f_1,\cdots,f_r\right]}$ is the character of the irrep of the global symmetry whose highest weight is $f_1 \Lambda_1+\ldots + f_r \Lambda_r$, where $f_i$ are the Dynkin labels of the irrep and $\Lambda_i$ are the fundamental weights of the global symmetry group.
 A convenient way to repackage the same information is in terms of highest weight generating functions or HWGs \cite{Hanany:2014dia}.
 One introduces a set of fugacities $\{\mu_1,\ldots,\mu_{r}\}$, called highest weight fugacities, and one writes the characters in terms of $\mu_i$ according to the map

 With this map, the Hilbert series becomes a formal power series which can be resummed, the corresponding generating function is termed as its HWG: